react18-tools/kosha/README.md

 - 🧪 Submit PRs to improve or extend Kosha

 Got an idea for a middleware plugin or improvement?
 We'd love to collaborate.

 ---

+## 🧠 Internals & Caveats

+### 🔍 Why use `JSON.stringify` for selector comparison?

+Kosha compares previous and next selector outputs using `JSON.stringify` to prevent unnecessary re-renders.
+This approach has several benefits:

+- It's **fast** and works for most serializable primitives and plain objects.
+- It ensures **deep comparison** out-of-the-box without manual equality functions.

+### ⚠️ What about key order in objects?

+This is a common concern, but not an issue in Kosha:

+> Kosha always compares results of the **same selector function**, so the key order is preserved unless your selector behaves non-deterministically (e.g., relies on `Object.keys()` or mutation).
+> As long as your selector returns a consistent structure, `JSON.stringify` comparison will be reliable.

+---